Updated: 03/17/20 | March 17th, 2020

-“Do you want to join us to see the waterfalls tomorrow?” the girls across the table asked.
+“Do you want to join us to see the waterfall tomorrow?” the girls across the table asked.

 “Sure!”
 I replied.

-And, just like that, I was heading off to Luang Prabang’s famous Kuang Si waterfalls with three girls I met at dinner.
+And, just like that, I was heading off to Luang Prabang’s famous Kuang Si waterfalls with three strangers I met at dinner.

-Walk around Luang Prabang for more than two seconds and dozens of tuk-tuk drivers will ask if you want to go to the waterfalls.
+Walk around Luang Prabang for more than two seconds and dozens of tuk-tuk drivers will ask if you want to go to the waterfall.

 And they mean only one: Kuang Si.

-The waterfalls were listed in my guidebook as a “must-do,” and every traveler I spoke to before visiting the city told me I would be crazy not to see falls.
+The waterfall was listed in my guidebook as a “must-do,” and every traveler I spoke to before visiting the city told me I would be crazy not to see falls.

 Normally, when so many people talk so enthusiastically about a place, I become skeptical.
 This is going to be a tourist trap, I think.
 It’s going to be one of those beautiful places so overwhelmed by crowds jostling for the perfect selfie, I won’t be able to escape for a moment of serenity.

-So after waking up early the next morning, I waited at the appropriate meeting spot for my new friends.
-As they were late, this gave me time to make arrangements with one of the many tuk-tuk drivers sitting around the main roundabout.
-One come up to me and we began our dance: we haggled, joked, threw up our arms in frustration, walked away, and then came to a price he feigned was too low and I knew was still slightly too high.
+One approached me and we began a dance as old as time: we haggled, joked, threw up our arms in frustration, walked away, and then came to a price he feigned was too low and I knew was still slightly too high.

 We watched them climb up and down trees, play with each other, and drink water.
 A collective “awwww” swept the onlookers every time a bear came into close view.